Centre likely to accept demand to extend lockdown: To make announcement soon

 New Delhi, Apr 11: The lockdown will be extended by two weeks and an official announcement would be made by the Centre soon.

 During a meeting of the Chief Ministers with Prime Minister Narendra Modi, it was suggested that the lockdown be extended by two weeks.
 This means that the lockdown would continue until April 30.
-The restrictions would however be graded as many Chief Ministers also raised concerns about the economy and the agriculture sector during the meeting.
+The restrictions would, however, be graded as many Chief Ministers also raised concerns about the economy and the agriculture sector during the meeting.

 India likely to be divided into 3 zones post lockdown